nwhitehead/shareprompts/README.md

 by the manifest file.
 These tokens are full "access tokens".
 I don't see a way to just get id tokens.

+To validate access tokens, I use:

+    https://www.googleapis.com/oauth2/v1/tokeninfo?access_token=...

 For the website, there are some Google Identity Services for Web components.
 Basically you load the Google Client API JavaScript and set up a `div` with some fields and it will make it a nice "Sign in with Google" button.
-The result of this flow is an access token.
+The result of this flow is an id token.

-From there the backend relies on the tokens to authenticate the user.
-Right now I'm using the API endpoint:

-    https://www.googleapis.com/oauth2/v1/tokeninfo?access_token=...

-This works for the access token, you have to switch it to `id_token` for the GIS flow.

-The proper way to do this is to validate the text itself.
-You can parse the token, then you need to verify the cryptographic signature.
-That is complicated by the fact that you need a fresh Google key to do the verification.
+To validate the id token you need the Google public keys.
 Google keys are in JWKS (JSON Web Key Set) format at:

     https://www.googleapis.com/oauth2/v3/certs

-They expire every 5 hours or so.
-So the server needs to cache them correctly.
+The server caches them and uses cached values.
+The server grabs the keys every few hours whatever the cache control headers say.